rr34/time-v3/awim/README.md

 Following is the AWIM workflow from calibrating a camera through tagging an image.

 ### Calibrate a Camera
-Select from the menu:<br />
+Select from the menu:

-!(/readme-images/tutorial-01.jpg)
+!(readme-images/tutorial-01.jpg)

-Navigate to the test/ directory included:<br />
+Navigate to the test/ directory included:\
 !(readme-images/tutorial-02.jpg)

 Apparently nothing will happen, but there should be a new file in the code directory with the extension `.awim`.
 This file is a pickle of the ImageAWIMData object to be used to tag images in a later step.